kristindong/World_Weather_Analysis/README.md

 Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
 Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
 This process will entail collecting, analyzing, and visualizing the data.

+Since only about 30% of Earth is land mass, we need to generate at least 1500 (500/.3) coordinate pairs in order to get 500 cities

 ## Resources
 Data Source: